RaVeR76/BubbleBobbleBonkers/README.md

 display when they turned over.
 What was displayed was the face card Bubble Bobble image but only backwards .... no characters.
 Gutted and deflated was an understatement.
 It worked perfectly on my screen and laptop.
 I was windows & he was Mac so I need to figure this out.
 I am running Chrome plus I checked it on Firefox & my andoid phone.
 All worked perfectly for me.
+[backface-visibility](https://stackoverflow.com/questions/42744573/backface-visibility-not-working-in-safari) seems to be the issue I think & hope ! ...
+I did try this fix but it never worked for me.
-On firefox though the theme tune would not autoplay either :(  .... gonna cry soon !!! https://css-tricks.com/almanac/properties/b/backface-visibility/ - backface visibility seems to be the issue I think & hope !
+On firefox though the theme tune would not autoplay either :(  .... gonna cry soon !!!

 * **Fix**
 I have no fix at this monent in time, it was consuming too much time.
 The unfortunate issue is that I don't own an Apple device which